A Revamped Inn in Marin

 Speaking of which, this is worth putting in your plans.

-, an updated version of a historic 1876 farmhouse inn, now soft-open
+It’s the revamped Sir and Star, an updated version of a historic 1876 farmhouse inn, now soft-open in Marin.

 Toward the end of summer, they’ll also reopen their nine-room inn.